ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 The lack of side-effects and immutability are definitive characteristics of functional programming: its declarative paradigm expresses clearly that variables cannot be altered after their declaration.
-How does understanding this style affect the writing of ordinary imperative code, after the programmer, having learned and understood immutable code, returns to imperative programming?
+How does understanding this rule affect the writing of ordinary imperative code, after the programmer, having learned and understood immutable code, returns to imperative programming?